chrisguttandin/midi-json-parser/README.md

 npm install midi-json-parser
 ```

-Once the module is installed you can use its one and only function as show in the example below:
+Once the module is installed you can use its one and only function as shown in the example below:

 ```js
 import { parseArrayBuffer } from 'midi-json-parser';